aandroulakas/eve-ng-azure/README.md

 $ terraform apply
 ```
-6. Once Terraform deploy the infrustructire in Azure we just need to configure the VM with Ansible.
-To do so, navigate to `eve-ng-azure/ansible` and execute the following:
+6. Once Terraform deploy the infrastructure in Azure we just need to configure the VM with Ansible.
+To do so, navigate to `eve-ng-azure/ansible` and run the following:
 ```bash
 $ ansible-playbook -u eve-ng -i inventory playbook.yml
 ```

-# Usage after depleyment is finished:
+# Usage after deployment is finished:

 Navigate to http://{eveng_fqdn}.
 The default credentials of `admin/eve` can be used.
 The service is only available over HTTP and currently does not redirect or supports HTTPS.